The faculty are employed by the Board of Governors upon the recommendation of the President. Faculty fall into one of the following classifications:

 - Employment for faculty is on a full academic year (at least nine months) contract basis for at least six semester credit hours teaching per semester or the equivalent in research, public service, and/or administrative responsibilities, and expressly designated on a Faculty Appointment Notice as “full-time.”

-Part-time faculty appointments are not distinguished by any maximum number of credit hours.
+Part-time faculty appointments are limited by Human Resource and IRS regulations, generally set at nine (9) credit hours per semester.
 Each department has an approved policy and process for the oversight and evaluation of part-time faculty members.

 It is the responsibility of the department, under the guidance of the respective Department Chair, Dean and the Provost, to ensure that this policy and process is maintained.